brunch/brunch/docs/config.rst

 Configuration file
 ==================

 Brunch uses coffeescript configuration files to control various aspects of your application.
+Documentation for configs is coming soon.